brownman/magnify_the_small/README.md

 		must be asked:
 			agree to dump idea - and reconnect to the schedules ? suspension is enabled ?
+5. task breaker:
+        should break a task to  easy-to-accomplish mini-tasks

 project workflow: